Confidence-gated automation — how to be highly automated without making expensive mistakes

 Automation that fails confidently is worse than no automation, because nobody is checking.
 This is the engineering — confidence thresholds, eval gates, multi-source agreement, automatic gap-closing, and server-side authorization — that lets an LLM pipeline act on its own without quietly getting things wrong.

 To automate an LLM pipeline safely, gate every action on a measured confidence signal and execute only above a threshold; back that threshold with a labeled eval set wired into CI so any model, prompt, or retrieval change triggers a regression check; require at least two independent sources before auto-filling a high-stakes value; when the system is unsure or a source is missing, close the gap automatically — re-query the source or contact the relevant party — instead of either letting it through or dumping everything on a human; keep provenance on every value; and run all automated writes through the same server-side authorization as any user.
-The failure mode that matters is not the model being wrong.
-It is the model being wrong and confident, because that is the case nobody catches.
+The failure mode that matters isn’t the model being wrong.
+It’s the model being wrong and confident, because that’s the case nobody catches.

 The failure mode that matters is confidence, not errors

 A pipeline that makes mistakes and flags them is fine.
-A pipeline that makes mistakes and presents them as finished work is dangerous, because nobody is watching the output anymore — that is the whole point of automating it.
-The cost of a wrong invoice field, a misrouted refund, or a hallucinated contract clause is not the model being wrong once.
-It is the wrong value flowing into ten downstream systems before anyone notices.
+A pipeline that makes mistakes and presents them as finished work is dangerous, because nobody is watching the output anymore — that’s the whole point of automating it.
+The cost of a wrong invoice field, a misrouted refund, or a hallucinated contract clause isn’t the model being wrong once.
+It’s the wrong value flowing into ten downstream systems before anyone notices.

 This stops being a niche engineering concern as more of the buying and transacting moves to agents.
-Gartner projects that by 2028, 90% of B2B buying journeys will be influenced by AI agents, touching more than $15 trillion in purchases.
-When agents are reading your data, quoting your prices, and initiating transactions, a confidently wrong automated decision is not an internal annoyance — it propagates into someone else’s automated decision.
+Gartner predicts that by 2028 AI agents will outnumber human sellers by tenfold, with autonomous systems negotiating, evaluating suppliers, and executing transactions at high frequency.
+When agents are reading your data, quoting your prices, and initiating transactions, a confidently wrong automated decision isn’t an internal annoyance — it propagates into someone else’s automated decision.
 The blast radius grows with the connectivity.

 Gate on confidence — act only above a threshold